juxor/afaq/markdown/secH5.md

 to Be Done?**.

 In contradiction to Draper's claim, Lenin **did** return to this matter.
-In October 1905 he wrote an a short article in praise of an article by Stalin on this very subject.
+In October 1905 he wrote a short article in praise of an article by Stalin on this very subject.
 Stalin had sought to explain Lenin's ideas to the Georgian Social-Democracy and, like Lenin, had sought to root the argument in Marxist orthodoxy (partly to justify the argument, partly to expose the Menshevik opposition as being non-Marxists).
 Stalin argued along similar lines to Lenin:

-> _ "the question now is: who works out, who is able to work out this socialist consciousness (i.e. scientific socialism)?
+> _"the question now is: who works out, who is able to work out this socialist consciousness (i.e. scientific socialism)?
 Kautsky says, and I repeat his idea, that the masses of proletarians, as long as they remain proletarians, have neither the time nor the opportunity to work out socialist consciousness . . .
 The vehicles of science are the intellectuals . . . who have both the time and opportunity to put themselves in the van of science and workout socialist consciousness.
 Clearly, socialist consciousness is worked out by a few Social-Democratic intellectuals who posses the time and opportunity to do so."_ [**Collected Works**, vol. 1, p.
 164]

 Stalin stressed the Marxist orthodoxy by stating Social-Democracy _"comes in and introduces socialist consciousness into the working class movement.
 This